-Summer’s coming (we promise) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant dreadful sound; drip… drip… drip.
-They look over to see the household pet licking at a puddle that’s gradually forming on the bathroom floor.
-Suddenly: Worry, stress, and that “how much will this cost?” feeling.
-What caused the leak?; water heater, leaky toilet, shower, faucet?
+Summer’s coming (we promise) and here’s a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching Netflix, when all of a sudden – that distant terrible sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s gradually forming on the bathroom floor.
+Suddenly: Worry, stress, and that sinking feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 No – it’s the air conditioner of all things.
-This can happen anywhere, from East Syracuse to Thailand, regardless of summer heat.
+This can happen anywhere, from the U.S. to Africa, regardless of climate.

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your East Syracuse area home.
-The two main reasons why the evaporator coil may freeze:
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner’s evaporator coil will be unable to properly disperse the heat, and in essence 'overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C transformed into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and in effect ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C has morphed into an old-school icebox.

 This can lead to a pricey repair.
 When your AC freezes over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to decide between installing a new system or repairing the old unit.
 If you act quickly and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.